-In order to register as an incorporated engineer (IEng) you must have an accredited degree or have equivalent educational experience.
-To become a chartered engineer (CEng) you must also have an accredited Masters degree (or appropriate further learning to a Masters level).
-A search facility for accredited courses is available at the Engineering Council .
-A Masters in aeronautical/aerospace engineering can also be particularly useful if your first degree is in a different subject.
-Postgraduate study may also allow you to specialise in a certain area of aeronautical engineering.
+If you want to register as an incorporated engineer (IEng) you must have an accredited degree or have equivalent educational experience.
+To become a chartered engineer (CEng), as well as an accredited degree, you must also have an accredited Masters degree (or appropriate further learning to a Masters level).
+You can find a list of relevant courses at Engineering Council - Accredited Course Search .

-Candidates need to show evidence of the following:
+When applying for jobs you will need to show evidence of the following:

-Language skills may be useful because of joint ventures with international companies and the possibility of opportunities to travel to company sites outside the UK.
+Language skills may be useful because of joint ventures with international companies and the possibility of travel to company sites outside the UK.
 Security clearance is required for defence work.
 Due to the technical nature of this job, employers may stipulate that you have normal colour vision.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.